 Our Manager has entered into and may, at any time in the future, enter into offsetting management services agreements directly with the businesses that we own relating to the performance by our Manager of offsetting management services for such businesses.
-All fees, if any, paid by the businesses that we own to our Manager pursuant to an offsetting management services during any fiscal quarter will offset, on a dollar-for-dollar basis, the management fee otherwise due and payable by the Company to our Manager under the management services agreement for such fiscal quarter.
-The Manager has entered into offsetting management services agreement fees were approximately \$1.4 million during fiscal 2006.
+All fees, if any, paid by the businesses that we own to our Manager pursuant to an offsetting management services during any fiscal quarter offset, on a dollar-for-dollar basis, the management fee otherwise due and payable by the Company to our Manager under the Management Services Agreement for such fiscal quarter.
+The Manager has entered into offsetting management services agreements with all of the Company's subsidiaries.
+Offsetting management fees were approximately \$3.2 million during fiscal year 2007.